MicrosoftDocs/cloud-adoption-framework/docs/security/innovation-security.md

 Alongside scanning and securing the code for applications, its important to ensure that the environments that applications are deployed into are also secure.
 This is particular key for organizations moving at pace or innovating and potentially using new technologies or creating environments quickly for experimentation.

-Azure has a number of capabilities that enable organization's to create security standards from environments - such as Azure Policy that can be used to create policy sets that prevent the creation of certain workload types or configuration items such as public IP addresses.
+Azure has capabilities that enable organization's to create security standards from environments - such as Azure Policy that can be used to create policy sets that prevent the creation of certain workload types or configuration items such as public IP addresses.
 These 'guardrails' enable teams to experiment within a safe and controlled environment, therefore balancing innovation and governance.

 **Penetration testing** is a recommended practice for environments in order to check for any vulnerabilities in the infrastructure or application configuration that may create weaknesses that attackers could exploit.